Got (the healthiest) Milk?

 • The best soy milks have two ingredients: whole organic soy beans and water.

 What does soy milk offer you?
-A great alternative for cow’s milk that’s lower in saturated fat (0.5g for 1 cup).
-1 cup of soy milk has 90 calories, up to 9g protein and 4g fiber.
-30% DV calcium, and 30% DV vitamin D. Soy milk also offers vitamin A, iron, riboflavin, folate, vitamin B12, potassium, and magnesium.
+An alternative for cow’s milk that still provides a decent amount of protein.
+1 cup of soy milk has 90 calories, 9g protein, 4g fiber, 30% DV calcium, and 30% DV vitamin D. Soy milk also offers vitamin A, iron, riboflavin, folate, vitamin B12, potassium, and magnesium.

 a

-The Picky Eater Recommendation: If you like the taste of soy milk, this is about nutritionally on par with cow’s milk except that it’s plant based (so it’s great for vegans).
-Choose unsweetened soy milk that has 0-1g sugar, with two ingredients: whole organic soy beans and water.
+The Bottom Line: The jury is out on soy.
+If you’re going to be drinking a cup of milk (or more) a day, that might not count as “soy in moderation.”
+The benefit of soy milk is that it’s nutritionally on par with cow’s milk and it’s vegan-friendly.
+If you do drink soy milk, choose unsweetened soy milk that has 0-1g sugar, with only two ingredients: whole organic soy beans and water.
 Westsoy (pictured above) is my favorite brand.

 a